eddiemcnally/kestrel/README.md

 First attempt at a C-based chess engine.

-The code is developed on Debian Testing (gcc 5.2.x).
-Currently dependant on gcc built-in functions.
+The code is developed on Debian Jessie (bunsenlabs.org), and is compiled with gcc 4.9.2.
+Currently there is a dependancy on gcc built-in functions.

 The ./test directory contains test fixtures for running unit tests (uses the 'seatest' test framework - see https://github.com/keithn/seatest).